xiaoran007/GRP-AVM/README.md

 ```shell
 conda create --name AVM python=3.9
 ```
+You can use other python version, but python 3.9 is recommended and pre-tested.

 Then install the packages, if you have Nvidia GPU, you need to install Nvidia CUDA toolkits first and then install torch-cuda version.

 Transformers can run on CPU mode or GPU mode (pytorch backend or tensorflow backend), if you have Nvidia GPU, GPU mode with pytorch backend is recommended.
 Install Pytorch and then install transformers with conda: